Pony-Driland/Website/server/tiny-chat/connection/userManager.md

 - Validates the `nickname`.
 - Checks if the sender is logged in and not rate-limited.
 - Updates the user's nickname.
+- Sends the user's nickname update to all rooms using the event `user-updated`.

 ---